Modi represents a powerful, self-reliant, and developing India – something that the West doesn’t want to see.

 Here was a PM who, unlike the colonised Lutyens’ dynasts of old, refused to grant access to Western journalists.
 They reacted with an outpouring of bile.

-In Britain, Roger Boyes wrote in The Times: “We can warn our Indian friends, in case they haven’t worked it out for themselves, Mr. Modi is potentially big trouble.”
+Roger Boyes wrote in The Times: “We can warn our Indian friends, in case they haven’t worked it out for themselves, Mr. Modi is potentially big trouble.”
 (In case they haven’t worked it out for themselves.
 Note the superciliousness).

 Amol Rajan, The Independent’s Indian-origin editor, wrote: “The charge sheet against Narendra Damodardas Modi is familiar and well-founded: the stench of Hindu nationalism covers him.”